vbrunschot/Projects/Capto/README.md

 > Path: ```Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run```

 # Reflection
 This is the part that compiles and runs the payloads.
-Don't forget to add the necessary libraries for your payload as reference:
+Don't forget to add the necessary libraries for your payload as reference.

+> Note: After compiling it expects the namespace and main class to be called ```Program```.
+It'll then try to invoke ```Main```.
 ```cs
 static void CompileAndRun(string payload)
         {